2023 Best Associate Degree Trade Schools in New Jersey

 If you are interested in distance education, Eastwick College - Hackensack is an excellent choice, since the school is online.

 Passaic County Community College did quite well in this year’s ranking of the best places for trade school students to get an associate degree.
 It came in at #18 on the list.
-Located in Paterson, New Jersey, the medium-sized public school handed out 554 associate degree awards in 2021-2022.
+PCCC is a medium-sized public school situated in Paterson, New Jersey.
+It awarded 554 associate degrees in 2021-2022.

 Best Trade Associate Degree Schools in the Middle Atlantic Region